Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

 Legitimate Reasons for Chargebacks

 First of all, it’s your job to make sure that your customers are satisfied with their experience of your brand.
 If a buyer feels that there is a legitimate reason to request a payment reversal, they have the right to do so.
-In fact, sellers often inadvertently give their customers a reason to do it.
+Sellers often inadvertently give their customers a reason to do it.
 This is especially true with new sellers.

 If you do not set the proper expectations, a buyer may exercise their authority to go above your head and get their money back.